 - 1. The region does request information from county managers, and those county managers are required to fulfill such requests in a timely manner as defined by the RPM in consultation with the SPM. - 2.
-Keep the SPM and ASPM informed of changes to county Highway commissioners and CPM's

-- 3. Monitor timeliness of local structure inspections through automated scheduling reports and coordinate with the CPM to ensure inspections are getting completed and inspected on time.
+Keep the SPM and ASPM informed of changes to county Highway commissioners and CPM's - 3.
+Monitor timeliness of local structure inspections through automated scheduling reports and coordinate with the CPM to ensure inspections are getting completed and inspected on time.
 Keep the SPM and ASPM informed of the status and reasoning for inspection that are late or past-due.
 As part of this process, the RPM shall: - a.
-Ensure that all bridges are receiving timely and appropriate inspections by qualified personnel. - Notify each county program manager that inspections shall be entered into HSIS within twenty eight days (28 days) of the end of the field inspection.c.
-Ensure that all structure inspection results are entered into WisDOT Highway Structures Information System (HSIS). - 5.
+Ensure that all bridges are receiving timely and appropriate inspections by qualified personnel. - 4.
+Ensure all structure inspection results are entered in accordance with section 1.2.5.7. - 5.
 Serve as the appeals administrator should a county not agree with a bridge inspection report or its recommendations. - 6.
 Review county program manager qualifications.
 In counties where the County Commissioner does not meet the criteria for program managers, as set forth in Figure 1.2.3.1-1, the RPM must have on file a written agreement with the county commissioner that details and delegates the administrative responsibilities for the county program to a qualified program manager.
-Forward a copy of this agreement to the SPM.. - 7.
-Maintain a schedule of and Conduct regular written quality assurance (QA) evaluations of the county programs.
-The evaluation report should follow Section 1.2.6 of this manual.
+Forward a copy of this agreement to the SPM. - 7.
+Maintain a schedule of and assist with regular quality assurance (QA) evaluations of the county programs.
+See Section 1.2.6 for details and information on the QA Program.